pagalvin/tsbook/chapter07_Functions.md

 </tr>
 </table>

-That's easy enough.
+`let` transpiles into `var`.
+The arrow function transpiles into a straight-forward `function` definition.

 ### Specifying Parameters

-We specify parameters by inserting them info the `()` portion of the function.
+We specify parameters by inserting them info the `()` portion of the function definition.
 Here's an adder function that takes two integer inputs and returns a numeric result:

 ```TypeScript
 let myAdderArrowFunction: (arg1: number, arg2: number) => number;